nagoclpl/jph/README.md

 ## Steps

-If you want to test with local json server (recommended), then do this -
+If you want to test with local json server (highly recommended), then do this -

 ```
 cd